codaholichq/codaholic/content/posts/spring-boot-in-20-minutes.md

 To delete a product, send a `DELETE` request with the specific ID to `http://localhost:3000/api/todo/590be75d-13ec-4d3a-9e6d-75ab2fa461b5` as shown in the image below
 ![Create a Todo](/img/08-spring-boot-guide.webp)
 <br/>
-Congratulations, we have created and ensured that our Spring Boot Web API works as intended.
+Congratulations!
+We have created and ensured that our Spring Boot Web API works as intended.

-The source code for this guide can be found on [Codaholic](https://github.com/codaholichq/todo)
+The source code for this guide can be found on [Codaholic](https://github.com/codaholichq/todo/tree/71811a626ad1f61911fc6252e1310eafc661ad24)

 <br/>